figaw/praqma.com/_posts/2016-01-14-ops-student.md

 ---
 title:      IT Operations Student position
+subtitle:   We're hiring - are you an up and coming IT Operations expert?
 caption:    We're hiring - are you an up and coming IT Operations expert?
 tags:       [Jobs]
 avatar:     /images/stories/praqma-ops.jpg
 nav-weight: 40
 ---

-## We're hiring - are you an up and coming IT Operations expert?
-{: .subtitle}

 At Praqma we specialize in Continuous Delivery as well as DevOps.
 Right now we're experiencing massive growth and we are looking for more experts to join our ranks.